eltbus/malaga-spark/README.md

 - Scala=2.12<=2.13
 - JRE=8
 - Docker
-- **The data files**.
-This Git repo only has lightweight sample files.
+- **IMPORTANT: the data files**.
+This Git repo only has lightweight sample files with header + ten rows.
 Replace them with the real files (included in the ZIP).

 # How to
 ### Compile, test, and package